The right to believe, to worship and witness

 Dadivank Monastery is in territory that was due to have been handed back to Azerbaijani control on 15 November 2020, but this was later changed to 25 November 2020.

 Azerbaijan's then acting Culture Minister, Anar Kerimov, told the Russian news agency TASS on 30 November 2020 that Azerbaijan would protect all Christian sites and keep them accessible.
 On Dadivank Monastery, which the Azerbaijanis call Khudavang, he said: "Both the Armenian community and the Azerbaijani community will be allowed access.
 In Azerbaijan there is an ancient Christian community, the Udis, the ancestors of Caucasian Albania.
 And they, of course, also consider these shrines holy.
 Therefore access will be open for both the Armenian community and the Udi community."

 Stepanyan says there should be no hindrance to access to the monastery, pointing to the verbal agreement which followed the 9 November 2020 ceasefire.
-He noted that in recent months any hindrances have been technical, with pilgrims sometimes having to wait to be allowed through or being told they will have to leave their passport with the Azerbaijani military for the duration of the visit to Dadivank.
-In such cases, Russian peace keepers step in to prevent the Azerbaijani military from holding passports.
+He noted that since the 7 February denial of access, any hindrances have been technical, with pilgrims sometimes having to wait to be allowed through or being told they will have to leave their passport with the Azerbaijani military for the duration of the visit to Dadivank.
+In such cases, Russian peacekeepers step in to prevent the Azerbaijani military from holding passports.